 So, are lockpicks illegal in California?

-No, lockpicks themselves are not immediately illegal in California.
+are not immediately illegal in California.
 The issue arises when you use those lockpicks outside of a hobbyist setting.
 If you ever plan to use your lockpicks to open a lock for money, you need to get yourself a locksmithing license.
 That said, locksmithing licenses in California aren’t that expensive, and are relatively simple to qualify for.
 If you are a skilled lock-picker you may consider getting your license just to cover yourself.

 Keep your picks in your pocket, and don’t go messing around with your neighbor’s locks, and you should be fine.
 If you don’t already have picks, you can pick a good starter set up here.
 If you’re interested in going deeper than just locksport, we have detailed instructions for what it takes to become a full fledged locksmith in California, as well as our 6 week course to help you along the way.